avinaxhroy/Tempo/CONTRIBUTION.md

 First of all — thank you for your interest in Tempo.
 The fact that people want to contribute is genuinely appreciated.

 Tempo started as (and currently remains) a personal project built to solve a very specific problem I personally faced.
-While the repository is open source, contributions are handled with care to preserve the product’s direction, consistency, and long-term vision.
+While the repository is **source-available**, contributions are handled with care to preserve the product’s direction, consistency, and long-term vision.

 Please read this document carefully before contributing.